Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 If you found this workshop rewarding, please let us know on the Discord community!

-Stay tuned for a tutrial version of this workshop!
+Stay tuned for a tutorial version of this workshop!
 Then we find a more efficient way to handle interaction between the main contract and a proposal contract.